SanicTK2/iidxguide/docs/misc_infasio.md

 * ASIO makes very little perceivable difference in rhythm games that can already use WASAPI in exclusive mode
 * Many rhythm games and old games aren't usually happy about anything BUT on-board sound card

+Also: as of November 2021, Asus Xonar AE drivers do NOT work in Windows 11, and this is confirmed by Asus.
+[Check with Asus support for updates](https://www.asus.com/us/Motherboards-Components/Sound-Cards/Gaming/Xonar-AE/HelpDesk_knowledge/).

 so think twice before you drop a lot of money on one.

 ## Step by step